Congratulations, Peter Buchanan, on 35 years as a TEC Chair!

 Believing in people’s ability to make a difference, one of Peter’s greatest passions is working with individuals who are sincerely committed to becoming better leaders and taking their businesses to higher levels of performance.

-Peter has Chaired hundreds of TEC group meetings, spent over 20,000 hours in one-to-one coaching sessions, and remains an impactful TEC Chair today, helping business leaders thrive through relationship building, a supportive environment, and accountability.
+Peter has chaired hundreds of TEC group meetings, spent over 20,000 hours in one-to-one coaching sessions, and is a hugely impactful TEC Chair today, helping business leaders thrive through relationship building, a supportive environment, and accountability.

-The Don Cope award winner and two-time Robert Nourse winner, Peter also recently won the TEC Master Chair Award and Chair Excellence Award at the 2022 National Chair Conference.
+The Don Cope award winner and two-time Robert Nourse winner, Peter has also won multiple TEC Master Chair Awards and Chair Excellence Award.

-With a passion for scuba diving and a father to five grown children, Peter resides in Lake Simcoe with his wife, Margaret.
+With a passion for scuba diving and a father to five grown children and 4 grandchildren, Peter resides in Lake Simcoe with his wife, Margaret.

 We sat down with Peter to glean insight, enjoy some memories, and understand the impact TEC has had on him.